How Long Should Your Blog Post Be? A Writer's Guide

 - Self-hosted WordPress with Divi theme.
 WordPress is an amazing blogging tool, is built for strong SEO, and has a huge, vibrant community of developers creating free and paid plugins.
 Divi is a paid drag-and-drop theme that runs on WordPress and makes it easy to create a beautiful website.
 We use WordPress with Divi here at the Write Practice.
 You can see my full review to build your author website with them here, or get started now with WordPress on Bluehost here and then download Divi here.

 - Squarespace.
 Squarespace allows you to create beautiful websites fairly easily.
-It’s slightly more expensive than WordPress through Bluehost and it gives you much less control over the design and function of the site, BUT it’s a little easier to get figure out.
+It’s slightly more expensive than WordPress through Bluehost and it gives you much less control over the design and function of the site, BUT it’s a little easier to figure out.
 Get started with Squarespace here.

-You can learn more about the best blogging platforms for your content in my full guide, Building an Author Website here.
+You can learn more about the best blogging platforms for your content on my full guide, Building an Author Website here.

 Write the Length You Want

 If the muse moves you, don’t be afraid to write original content that is 2,000 words or more.
 At the same time, don’t feel bad if you want to write a post that’s just 200 words long from time to time.
+An average post across the web is going to vary widely by topic and audience.

-Keep in mind what that post length will likely bring to your blog, and vary your lengths so you can best serve your readers.
+Keep in mind what audience that post length will likely bring to your blog, and vary your lengths so you can best serve your readers.
 But most of all, remember to have fun!

 What about you?
 How long are your blog posts usually?
-Let us know in the comments.
+Share in the comments.

 PRACTICE

-Today, try writing a short, discussion-based blog post, no more than 275 words.
-Take fifteen minutes to write.
-Then, share the post (and the link to your blog if you post it!) in the practice box below.
+Today, try writing a short discussion based blog post, no more than 275 words.
+Then, after you publish it, why don’t you share the link in the comments section.
+If you want to workshop it before you post the link, post in our Pro Practice Workshop here and comment on a few other writer's posts as well.

 Joe Bunting is an author and the leader of The Write Practice community.
 He is also the author of the new book Crowdsourcing Paris, a real life adventure story set in France.
 It was a #1 New Release on Amazon.
 Follow him on Instagram (@jhbunting).